Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Whatever type of toy you consider, there are some factors to consider when buying a toy for a digger.

-• Material – The material you choose needs to be sturdy because a good digger will put a lot of effort into it, and they will use their claws to get a purchase on the material.
+• Material – The material you choose must be sturdy because a good digger will put a lot of effort into it.
 Weaker materials will quickly get torn, while brittle materials could break and potentially cause injury to your digging canine.
-Another factor to consider with the material is how easily the material can be washed.
-Look for items that can be placed in the dishwasher or are washing machine-safe because it will make maintenance easier and can stop the item from smelling or becoming a breeding ground for bacteria.
+Another factor to consider with the material is how easily it can be washed.
+Look for items that can be placed in the dishwasher or are washing machine-safe because it will make maintenance easier.

-• Difficulty – When specifically thinking about puzzle toys, the difficulty of the challenge they pose is important.
-A first-time puzzle user will need a basic toy that is easy to solve but a more experienced puzzler will make short work of these toys, so you will need something more complex or a toy that enables you to increase the difficulty.
+• Difficulty – When thinking about puzzle toys, the difficulty of the challenge they pose is essential.
+A first-time puzzle user will need a basic toy that is easy to solve, but a more experienced puzzler will make short work of these toys, so you will need something more complex or a toy that enables you to increase the difficulty.

-• Cost – No matter how sturdy and resilient a toy is, if your dog is a destructive digger, it will eventually break pretty much any toy you give it.
-And, if you’re buying a puzzle toy, once your dog gets the hang of it, you will need to upgrade.
-Therefore, avoid buying toys that are too expensive or you will need to spend a lot of money to keep replacing them.
+• Cost – No matter how sturdy and resilient a toy is, if your dog is a destructive digger, they will eventually break any toy you give them.
+If you’re buying a puzzle toy, you will need to upgrade once your dog gets the hang of it.
+Therefore, avoid buying toys that are too expensive, or you will need to spend a lot of money to keep replacing them.

 Should I Let My Dog Dig?